 Building on our approach to innovation, we are collaborating with The City of London Corporation to pilot a ‘digital sandbox’.
 This new service will provide enhanced support to innovative firms tackling challenges caused by the coronavirus (Covid-19) pandemic.
-Applications to the digital sandbox will open later in the summer.

 - An observation deck – to enable regulators and other interested parties to observe in-flight testing at a technical level, to inform policy thinking in a safeguarded environment.